isomerpages/sciencecentre-emag/_stories/Culture/The Geometry of Peranakan Tiles.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Jacy_OrigamiTile.png">
 </div>
-<p>While the origami is quite complicated, if you’d like to get crafty, you
+<p>While Jacy's origami is quite complicated, if you’d like to get crafty,
-can follow the YouTube tutorial to learn how to fold an origami hydrangea flower that she used for the centre and corners of the Peranakan tile.
+you can follow the YouTube tutorial to learn how to fold an origami hydrangea flower that she used for the centre and corners of the Peranakan tile.
 Origami, like mosaics, relies on a lot of geometry to create wonderful art!</p>